rutrum/wasm4-nix/README.md

 # wasm4-nix: A nix-flake for wasm4 fantasy console

+This currently packages just the binary, and doesn't work for running natively yet (need to link libraries or something.)

 WIP.

 I was able to package the web-devtool directory and the `w4` cli itself, but was unsuccessful in packaging the wasm4 runtime needed to run the carts.
 The issue is that the web-devtools dependency is references with a relative link that looks up from runtimes/web directory like so: